ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: HT-based Security Vulnerability Analysis

-Once the accuracy is ensured, then vulnerability of the translated model is analyzed by applying effects of multiple intrusions.
+Once the accuracy is ensured, then the vulnerability of the translated model is analyzed by applying the effects of multiple intrusions.
 For instance, Fig. \ref{fig:DFF} shows multiple parallel intrusions in a DFF, which can affect the side-channel parameters due to the loading effect.

-We evaluated basic sequential circuits and ISCAS89 benchmarks against single/multiple gate intrusions and trust-hub Trojan benchmarks, i.e., s35932-T100, s35932-T200, s35932-T300, s38417-T100, s38417-T200, s38417-T300, s38584-T100, s38584-T200 and s38584-T300. \textit{Due to space limitation, it is not possible to discuss the vulnerable point in all circuits, therefore, in this section, the analysis of \textbf{DFF} and ISCAS89 benchmarks, i.e., \textbf{s349, s35932, s38417 and s35854}, against single/multiple gate intrusions and trust-hub Trojan benchmarks, is presented as these are some the most complex circuits among the implemented ones.} Table \ref{benchmark_info} shows the structural information of the implemented benchmarks.
+We evaluated basic sequential circuits and ISCAS89 benchmarks against single/multiple gate intrusions and trust-hub HT benchmarks, i.e., s35932-T100, s35932-T200, s35932-T300, s38417-T100, s38417-T200, s38417-T300, s38584-T100, s38584-T200, and s38584-T300. \textit{Due to space limitation, it is not possible to discuss the vulnerable point in all circuits, therefore, in this section, the analysis of \textbf{DFF} and ISCAS89 benchmarks, i.e., \textbf{s349, s35932, s38417, and s35854}, against single/multiple gate intrusions and trust-hub HT benchmarks, are presented as these are some the most complex circuits among the implemented ones.} Table \ref{benchmark_info} shows the structural information of the implemented benchmarks.